openGPSoC/ccio-summer-school-beer/beer#1.md

 MIT license: do as you will

-use beer making vessel as described in my Instructable (URL to follow when I've written said Instructable)
+use beer making vessel as described in my Instructable http://www.instructables.com/id/Simple-Self-filter-Mash-Tun-for-All-grain-Beer/

 1. fill heatproof beer making vessel with 20L cold water
 1. heat this water to 65.5 degrees celcius